FreedomBen/breakout71/Readme.md

 # other

-* not brick-shaped bricks, or tilted bricks, that can bounce the ball into fun angles to spice up the game. or even moving blocks !
+- balls have gravity : quite hard to balance the strenght of flying off the puck
+- non brick-shaped bricks, tilted bricks,moving blocks : not yet